Yun Jin: Character design

 Yun Jin's character design differs from other characters in Genshin Impact in many ways.
-The rich accessories posed several challenges for animation design.
-The unique heavy eye shadow required special attention even for blinking animations.
+The accessories she wears posed several challenges in terms of animation design.
+Her heavy eye shadow required special attention even for blinking animations.
 To achieve a richer cartoon rendering effect, the modeling team developed a dynamic facial shadow texture system, making the transition of facial lighting effects appear more natural and stable.
 Yun Jin's character rendering underwent multiple iterations, including the addition of dynamic self-shadowing, scene dynamic projection, scene lighting sources, and the effect of mist, allowing the character to better blend into the scene.
-Due to performance limitations on mobile devices, some effects cannot be applied to the mobile version.
+Performance limitations caused some effects not to be shown on mobile devices.

-Yun Jin's performance animations and skills also reference theatrical culture, such as incorporating acrobatic movements from traditional Chinese opera and martial arts into her spear-dancing performance, derived from her skill "Opening Flourish" (飞云旗阵 (Flying Clouds Formation)) which is inspired by Beijing Opera costumes.
+Yun Jin's performance animations and skills also reference theatrical culture, such as incorporating acrobatic movements from traditional Chinese opera and martial arts into her spear-dancing performance, derived from her skill "Opening Flourish" (飞云旗阵 (Flying Clouds Formation)), which is inspired by Beijing Opera costumes.
 Li Xiaoxiong and Shao You, the animation producers of the game, mentioned that to showcase Yun Jin's unique temperament, the animation team extensively studied theatrical culture.
 They ultimately decided to shape Yun Jin's character using the signature movement "appearance" from traditional Chinese opera.
 "Appearance" is the movement actors make when entering or leaving the stage.
 The animation team designed each of Yun Jin's combat animations as a "dramatic performance", incorporating elements like the "Solo Sword Appearance" and "Dual Sword Appearance" into her regular attack animations.
 They also made detailed adjustments to the Appearance movements and rhythm to suit Yun Jin's girlish temperament.
 For Yun Jin's elemental skill design, the animation team referenced the "spin" movement commonly seen in opera and martial arts.
 Through Yun Jin's idle animation design, the animation team aimed to showcase her character's personality.
 They drew inspiration from the acrobatic skill "striking out" in theatrical martial arts, originally requiring multiple people to perform, but modified it to be executed by Yun Jin alone.